0xAX/linux-insides/Booting/linux-bootstrap-2.md

 # Kernel booting process - Part 2.

 We have already started our journey into the Linux kernel in the previous [part](./linux-bootstrap-1.md), where we have walked through the very early stages of the booting process and first assembly instructions of the Linux kernel code.
-Besides different mechanisms, this code was responsible to prepare environment for [C](https://en.wikipedia.org/wiki/C_(programming_language)) programming langauge.
+Aside from different mechanisms, this code was responsible to prepare environment for [C](https://en.wikipedia.org/wiki/C_(programming_language)) programming language.
 At the end of chapter we reached a symbolic milestone - the very first call of a C function.
-This function has classical name - `main` and defined in the [arch/x86/boot/main.c](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/main.c) source code file.
+This function has classical name - `main` and defined in the [arch/x86/boot/main.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/main.c) source code file.

 From here on, we will start to see assembler code more and more rare, but it is not the end 🤓 We still will meet some assembly code on our way, but it will be more rare and rare.
 But now it is time for more "high level" logic!